ansible/azure-testing/guide_azure.rst

 * Active Directory Username/Password
 * Service Principal Credentials

-Follow the directions for the strategy you wish to use, then proceed to Providing Credentials to the Azure modules for instructions on how to actually use the modules and authenticate with the Azure API.
+Follow the directions for the strategy you wish to use, then proceed to `Providing Credentials to Azure Modules`_ for instructions on how to actually use the modules and authenticate with the Azure API.